hdsu-bioquant/r4sc2024/day1/index.md

 # 0. First steps in scRNA-Seq analysis

-We will use available data from adrenal medulla [Janski, et al 2021](https://www.nature.com/articles/s41588-021-00806-1).
+Welcome to this introductory course on single cell RNA-seq (scRNA-Seq) data analysis.
+In this course we will cover the main steps of a typical scRNA-Seq analysis workflow, using the R package Seurat as a framework for the analysis.
+We will use a dataset of human embryonic adrenal medulla, which is a tissue that gives rise to the neuroblastoma tumor.
+The dataset is taken from [Janski, et al 2021](https://www.nature.com/articles/s41588-021-00806-1).

 In this dataset, tissue from embryonic adrenal medulla was sequenced to understand the developmental process, leading from progenitor cell populations to differentiated lineages.
 This is crucial to understand tumoregenesis of neuroblatoma, a pediatric solid tumor originating along this developmental trajectory.
 In order to speed up the process only a subset of 2400 cells are going to be processed here.

 This tutorial can be run by copy-pasting the code in a Rstudio or R console.
 The datasets are retrieved from repositories.
-In case of no internet connection you can download the files from [Figshare](https://figshare.com/s/5e0afc577026e2e7413a) or [G drive](https://drive.google.com/drive/folders/13cPh4uFLZgCJ8BEfhHcduRmyiKcx5dA_?usp=sharing)
+In case of no internet conection you can download the files from [Figshare](https://figshare.com/s/5e0afc577026e2e7413a) or [G drive](https://drive.google.com/drive/folders/13cPh4uFLZgCJ8BEfhHcduRmyiKcx5dA_?usp=sharing)